annaalb/cmgtools-lite/README.md

 source makeTTbarFits.sh VH_HPLP # python runFitPlots_vjets_signal_bigcombo_splitRes.py -n results_${period}/workspace_JJ_BulkGWW_${c}_13TeV_${period}_ttbar.root  -i  results_${period}/JJ_${period}_nonRes_${c}.root -M 2000  -o ${outputdir} --channel ${c} -l ${c} --doVjets --addTop --doFit --pseudo
 ```
 * produce pseudodata with all backgrounds
+An input directory can be specified, as well as a rescaling factor for QCD  (`--qcdsf sfvalue`)
 ```
-python makeCard.py -p "2016,2017,2018" --signal "BulkGWW" -c "VH_HPLP,VH_LPHP,VH_HPHP,VV_HPHP,VV_HPLP" --outlabel "_PrepPseudo" --pseudodata "PrepPseudo"
-python makeInputs.py -p 2016 --run "pseudoALL"
+python makeCard.py -p "2016,2017,2018" --signal "BulkGWW" -c "VH_HPLP,VH_LPHP,VH_HPHP,VV_HPHP,VV_HPLP" --outlabel "_PrepPseudo" --pseudodata "PrepPseudo" -i inputdirectory python makeInputs.py -p 2016 --run "pseudoALL"
 ```
 * before preparing workspaces with all categories, to reduce the size of the workspace, some distributions need to be rebinned `source rebinPseudodataAndTemplates.sh`.
 This script expect the templates, qcd normalizations and data and pseudodata to be in `results_period/pseudo80/` and will put the output in  `results_period/pseudo40/`.
 Once files are created, they should be copied in`results_period/` for the next step.

 * prepare workspace and run postfits on pseudodata
 ```